 And for a family, maybe some kids might like it, but I wouldn’t have.
 Even as an adult if I had kids, I wouldn’t like it.
 How do you get it on with your partner when your kid is just a few feet below you in another bed?

-At least try a tiny house for a week before making it a part of your minimalism lifestyle.
+Helpful minimalist life hack.
+At least try a tiny house for a week before you go buy it as a part of your minimalist lifestyle.
 You can find plenty of them on Airbnb.
+But definitely not every minimalist needs a tiny house.

 3. Minimalist Wallet